nearform/titus/docs/developers/packages/titus-backend/README.md

 * Automatic restart and hot reloading with [NodeMon]
 * [12-Factor App recommendation][config] and reads configuration from environment variables
 * PostgreSQL plugin with transaction control at route level
-* Sample source structure for organising Hapi routes and plugin
+* Sample source structure for organising hapi routes and plugin
 * [Jest], [nock] and [faker] test tools
 * [ESLint] code linter
 * [Prettier] code formatter with [Standard] preset